TmRxJD/KOMB/README.md

 3 Dimensional Brushing: Take advantage of the entire area and depth possible of your brush to ensure a cleaner nozzle with more consistent performance, you can be rest assured your nozzle will be clean every time.
 Nozzle can lower into the brush step by step to allow more nozzle surface area to reach the brush.

+Use it Mid Print: with KOMB trigger you can use the macro as often as you like over the course of your print, ensuring your nozzle stays clean for the entire duration.

-<h4>Adjustable Brush Parameters: Tweak variables for precise control</h4>
+<h3>Adjustable Brush Parameters: Tweak variables for precise control</h3>
 * Specify your brush location in (X, Y, Z), as well as the size and depth in millimeters <br>
 * Step size: Distance between diagonal or circular strokes <br>
 * Z-step: Descend after each iteration when using repeat.
 Set to 0 to disable. <br>